Skip to content

 Although it is an essential and lifesaving process for many patients, dialysis does not necessarily need to be carried out within a hospital setting, providing a reliable supply of purified water can be achieved.
 Allowing patients to receive dialysis in their own home not only has benefits for their quality of life and health but also takes pressure off hospital facilities and staff at the busiest times.

-At VWT our expertise and experience in the design and implementation of purified water systems for healthcare means we are able to provide guidance on the solution that best meets the needs of the hospital and its patients.
+At Veolia, our expertise and experience in the design and implementation of purified water systems for healthcare means we are able to guide the solution that best meets the needs of the hospital and its patients.

 Click to find out more about the HemoRO 4 ONE.